-And that was it about the impact of the Expo - the international media (and even the Japanese media outside of Central Japan) hardly ever picked up the topic of the World Exposition - in my home country of Germany, the fair made the news about once or twice, and that is at the opening and closing of the exposition.
+As for the international media (and even the Japanese media outside of Central Japan), it appears that the topic of the World Exposition was hardly ever picked up - in my home country of Germany, the fair made the news about once or twice, and that is at the opening and closing of the exposition.
 It makes you marvel how little the Expo (after all, the third largest event in the world, just behind the World Cup and Olympic Games) was perceived around the world.
 Let's hope that the upcoming expositions will have a bigger international impact.

 · Japan as host country of the Expo

-Judging from my own experience, the Japanese side was a pretty bad host for us international staff - I touched on this subject numerous times, most specifically in Week 24 - Day of Reckoning.
-It was a sour experience realizing that the side that put the "World" into "World Exposition" was treated in a way that made us feel unwanted and superfluous.
+Judging from my own experience, the Japanese side was not a very good host for us international staff.
+It was a sour experience realizing that the side that put the "World" into "World Exposition" was treated in a way that made me feel unwanted and superfluous.
 This was mainly the fault of the Expo Association, which was clearly overwhelmed by the task of creating an environment suitable for an international exposition.
-I have no actual numbers but it wouldn't surprise me if a big portion of the 400 members of the Association were local Nagoya people without any international experience.
+I have no actual numbers but from my few interactions with the Association I would assume that a big portion of the 400 members of the Association were local Nagoya people without any international experience.
 Certainly only the fewest of them were even able to speak English, one of the most basic requirements in my eyes.

-No matter how you look at it, it is unexcusable that the Expo Association failed to bring in more internationally experienced people and companies from Tokyo or Kansai, but planned the fair without much expertise from outside, the way they thought it would work - a plan that failed at even such most basic affairs such as providing public transportation to the site or accomodation for staff in the vicinity of the Expo site.
+No matter how you look at it, it is unexcusable that the Expo Association failed to bring in more internationally experienced people and companies from Tokyo or Kansai, but obviously planned the fair without much expertise from outside, the way they thought it would work - a plan that failed at even such most basic affairs such as providing public transportation to the site or accomodation for staff in the vicinity of the Expo site.
 Regarding this matter, the chief of the Expo Association admitted that they "were inexperienced and lacked the know-how on how to handle the crowds swiftly and this is an area for improvement."
 Well, it's not like crowds and the need for their managements are uncommon in Japan; also, the World Cup took place just three years ago in this country.
-Nobody drew on this body of experience though - congratulations, Mr Nakamura.
 At least he was as modest as to claim a "a passing grade of at least 60 points out of 100" for the Expo, having run for six months without any major incidents.
-Let's replace the "at least" with "not more than", though.

-In all respects and matters, the small-town Nagoya affair that was the Expo Association was an extreme example of the legendary Japanese bureaucracy.
-Whenever dealing with the Expo association, you would feel like in the movie Brazil ("Do you have a 24-B").
+In all respects and matters, the small-town Nagoya affair that was the Expo Association was a typical example of the legendary Japanese bureaucracy.
+Whenever dealing with the Expo association, you would feel like in the movie Brazil ("Do you have a 24-B?").
 In the last week, I had the questionable honor of coming into contact with the Expo Association apparatus.
 The simple matter of requesting entry for three people and two cars (external supplying companies) on the day after the end of the Expo took me one week and six personal appearances to the Official Participant Support Center.
-Filling forms, entering computer data, getting the director's sign twice (because I was supplied with the wrong forms), even requesting vehicle passes from the companies (which weren't needed in the end), contacting the Expo Vehicle Section (where they said it's none of their business, because it's post-Expo) for parking space permissions (which finally were not needed because "it's post-Expo") etc. etc. This mess was a prime example of an organization where the right hand doesn't know about the actions of the left one (as we say in German).
-You'd probably have lost your hair and/or your mind if you'd had to deal with them on a regular basis, or for for serious matters such as supplying the German pavilion with electricity.
+Filling forms, entering computer data, getting the director's sign twice (because I was supplied with the wrong forms), even requesting vehicle passes from the companies (which weren't needed in the end), contacting the Expo Vehicle Section (where they said it's none of their business, because it's post-Expo) for parking space permissions (which finally were not needed because "it's post-Expo") etc. etc. I'm just happy that I didn't have to deal with them on a regular basis, or for for serious matters such as supplying the German pavilion with electricity.

-However, it was not only the Expo Association being inexperienced, ignorant and arrogant.
-For example, the company running the Linimo certainly deserves a price for incompetency.
-Even though it was evident by simple math that the train could never handle the hundreds of thousands of people going to and from the Expo site every day, do you think they ever did anything to amend the terrible traffic situation, like increasing the number of trains?
-No - that would have meant to admit mistakes and miscalculation, and we're in Japan, after all - don't even think about it.
-What they did do was put up signs advising you not to use the Linimo at times when it is crowded - very helpful.
+However, it was not only the Expo Association being inexperienced and ignorant.
+For example, the company running the Linimo certainly deserves its own price for incompetency.
+Even though it was evident by simple math that the train could never handle the hundreds of thousands of people going to and from the Expo site every day, nothing was done to amend the terrible traffic situation, like increasing the number of trains.
+No - what they did do was put up signs advising you not to use the Linimo at times when it is crowded - very helpful.

-Even on days when the trains were stopped because of technical problems or high wind speeds - both of which pretty occurences during the last few weeks - the Linimo operators failed to increase the frequency of trains afterwards of run later than usual trains to handle the load, but instead would grip tightly to the normal schedule that was treated as if embossed in granite.
-Also, even on typhoon days with high propability of temporary stopping of service due to wind speeds over 25 m/s, there were no preparations at all to handle the situation by using emergency shuttle buses instead - they would just leave thousands of people stranded at their stations with vague announcements.
-A company so disregarding of its customers deserves to go bankrupt - but I'm afraid that the Expo Association subsided the operators generously because everybody was just so keen on the magnetic levitating technology.
+Even on days when the trains were stopped because of technical problems or high wind speeds - both of which pretty usual occurences during the last few weeks - the Linimo operators failed to increase the frequency of trains afterwards or run later than usual trains to handle the load, but instead would grip tightly to the normal schedule with no flexibility whatsoever.
+Even on typhoon days with high propability of temporary stopping of service due to wind speeds over 25 m/s, there were no preparations at all to handle the situation by using emergency shuttle buses instead - instead, thousands of people were left stranded at their stations with vague announcements.

-The ignorant behaviour on the Japanese side did not stop there, though.
-In between the various pavilions of the Expo, you could sense the arrogant stance of some of them clearly.
-This was most striking with the most popular pavilions of the Expo such as Toyota, Hitachi and Mitsui-Toshiba.
+I also experienced an ignorant and arrogant attitude with representatives of the most popular pavilions of the Expo such as Toyota, Hitachi and Mitsui-Toshiba.
 I remember one instance clearly when one representative of the Hitachi pavilion marched past our restaurant queue of about 300 people, demanded for a table seating 10 persons "at once" and then inquired "How much discount?" (she was sent away by our manager).
-This kind of arrogant behaviour was also very common with representatives of the Toyota pavilion, who basically behaved as if the whole Expo belonged to them, and also the Japan Pavilion, the only pavilion to double-check our names and ID cards when entering their pavilion by reservation and sending away people not on the list - and that's the host country pavilion...

-Despite these regrettable facts (or maybe because of them), the experience of working at the Expo for six months was a rather interesting experience.
-Through the experience of working at the World Exposition in Japan, we've had ample time to reflect about our own country - there, reverse culture shock awaits us (in my experience, a much more difficult situation to get everything together again).
+Despite these regrettable and sometimes frustrating facts, the experience of working at the Expo for six months was a rather interesting experience.
+Through the experience of working at the World Exposition in Japan, I've had ample time to reflect about our own country - there, reverse culture shock awaits us (in my experience, a much more difficult situation than leaving the country).
 Also, assessing this span of our lifetime - half a year - will need some considerate reflection in the weeks and months to come.
 Most people I worked together with at the Expo will now return to their own country within one month, some of them as early as the end of September, others taking a little break to travel or visit friends in Japan.
 Then, the process of re-orientation will start - most of us haven't had much time to think about the things that may suck in the future while working here.

 For now, I thank everybody who read these pages for your patience and hope that you enjoyed my bits and pieces from the Aichi Expo.
 If you want to read some more of my material, you may continue with my page of Expo essays outtakes.
 Apart from that; I will now close the channel and concentrate on some other matters (first of all, taking a step into the underground music industry in Munich).
 However, you can be sure that on the next occasion, I will once again open the "New file" dialogue to create some more output.